-Shape is one of the most recognizable elements about a brand.
-Whether in the form of a logo, product or feature (re: Mickey Mouse ears), having a unique shape association makes your brand that much more recognizable.
+The shape is one of the most recognizable elements of a brand.
+Whether in the form of a logo, product, or feature (re: Mickey Mouse ears), having a unique shape association makes your brand that much more recognizable.

-Smell, like taste is important to keep consistent.
-Brands that have perfume, candles and other scented products know the importance of this.
-Ever walked into a Bath and Body Works retail store at Christmas-time?
+Smell, like the taste, is important to keep consistent.
+Brands that have perfume, candles, and other scented products know the importance of this.
+Ever walked into a Bath and Body Works retail store at Christmas time?
 Yeah, like that.

 At Pyxl, our team of designers and marketers love bringing brands to life with strong messaging and design elements.
 Interested in seeing how we can bring your brand to life?
 Contact us today!